 Boats and their parts, particularly the outboard motors, can fall victim to theft or vandalism.
 Piracy is a common occurrence in different parts of the world, so make sure your insurance covers you in case of an incident.
 If you only take out your boat for short periods and return it to a safe and secure storage facility directly after, you could consider coverage that is not as hearty.

-What can you Expect NOT to be Covered by a Typical Boat Insurance
+What Isn’t Covered by a Typical Boat Insurance Plan?

 As stated above, each insurance plan will offer a different range of coverage, some of which are more comprehensive than others.
 Below, we go over some things that are commonly not covered by insurance: